GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/solutions.md

 ##### Datastream configuration

 Participants can either create the source & destination connection profiles separately and refer to them when creating the *Stream*, or just start with *Create Stream* and configure those during the setup.
 All of the required configuration is in the instructions, so it should be rather straight forward.
-Depending on which method is chosen (defnining the profiles in the *Create stream* wizard or individually, the order of some of the parameters might be different).
+Depending on which method is chosen (defining the profiles in the *Create stream* wizard or individually, the order of some of the parameters might be different).

 > [!WARNING]
 > Make sure that the participants use the public IP of the database proxy as the hostname and validate that the connection is successfull